 Main features of the Oral-B Professional Care 5000

-There are many features to this brush, but here are the most important:
+There are many features to this brush, but here are the most important points to consider:

 - A hi-tech wireless smartguide that lets you know how you are brushing!
 This little piece of kit has a screen that monitors your brushing and reports back to you!
 So you can see how long you need to brush for in each quadrant and if you are brushing too hard, without having to look at the brush.
 This screen is far from essential for a toothbrush, but it is pretty neat.

-- The brush also lets you know with a warning light and noise if you are brushing too hard.
+- The brush also lets you know, with a warning light and noise, if you are brushing too hard.
 Why is this important?
 If you over-brush then you can wear down your tooth enamel, as well as reduce the cleaning action of the bristles by wearing them down quickly.

 - There are five different cleaning ‘modes’ with this model, including daily clean, deep clean and whitening.
 I’m not convinced of any huge benefits here, but some users do like the extra options.

-- Can be used with a series of different head depending on your needs.
+- Can be used with a series of different heads, depending on your needs.

 These features are all nice but the most important factor is how well it cleans your teeth!
 This brush (so long as you use it properly and twice daily!!) is excellent at removing plaque.
 The brush head pulsates, rotates and oscillates to really get into every little corner of your mouth.
-The different heads, e.g. for orthodontic patients are also very well designed to help improve oral hygiene in various circumstances.
+The different heads, e.g. for orthodontic patients, are also very well designed to help improve oral hygiene in various circumstances.

 The Oral-B Triumph 5000 (the European name) is the only toothbrush to hold the Platinum award from the British Dental Health Foundation.